eugf/raspberry_pi_setup_guide/README.md

 ##### <ins>STEP 3 - Prepare the boot partition</ins>

-If you scroll to the top there is a boot_files folder.
-You can either download this entire GitHub repository and extract those 2 files, or copy and paste the contents of the 2 files into your own text files on your computer.
+If you scroll to the top or you can click this for the [boot_files](https://github.com/eugf/raspberry_pi_setup_guide) folder.
+You can either download this entire GitHub repository and extract those 2 files, or copy and paste the contents of the 2 boot files into your own text files on your computer.

 This part is written from a Windows perspective, but the process should be fairly similarly on a Mac:
 If you're copy pasting onto your own computer: